 As part of the Weiss Summer Research Program, economics and accounting students have an opportunity to serve as summer research assistants in the department.

-The summer research program runs for 9 weeks in June and July.
-Students receive a stipend of $400 per week and campus housing, and have the opportunity to apply for funds toward professional conference travel.
+The summer research program runs for 8 weeks from June 3rd through July 26, 2024.
+Students receive a monetary stipend, a campus dining allowance, and campus housing, and have the opportunity to apply for funds toward professional conference travel.
 In addition to working closely with a faculty member on a research project, the research fellows also participate in many educational and social events sponsored by the department.
-For more information, please email Professor Matheson.
+For more information, please email Professor Kathy Kiel or Victor Matheson.